bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 <summary>Are these results in line with the Kraken results?</summary>

 _More or less.
 We found only one main species in the plant sample and a bit more specis in the stool sample._
-_We can't comment on the sea sample, since it seems to have failed._
+_We can't comment on the sea sample, since the metaphlan analysis seems to have failed._
 </details>

-Metaphlan can also do some extra analysis on metagenomic samples, of which we will use some in the amplicon analysis.
+Metaphlan can also do some extra analysis on metagenomic samples.
 See the [Metaphlan](https://huttenhower.sph.harvard.edu/metaphlan) page for a full overview of all functionalities.

 ###  Metagenome assembly

-So we made a taxonomic profile of the reads, and have a good idea of what is in there.
+We made a taxonomic profile of the reads, and have a good idea of what is in there.
 However, for a more functional analysis it would be good to also have the genomes of some of these species.
 To get to these, we will first do a metagenome assembly using metaSPAdes for the short reads, and MetaFlye for the long reads.
 In metagenome assembly we're just creating contigs from the reads.
 This works similar to a normal genome assemblies, but takes into account that multiple species are present (and thus multilpe DBGgraphs will be formed).
 Metagenome assembly is a bit more resource intensive on short reads.
-Using the quick and efficient [MegaHit](https://github.com/voutcn/megahit) assembler, the assemblies would still take 15m each on 2 cores, and 30m with spades (1h if error-correction is performed).
+Using the quick and efficient [MegaHit](https://github.com/voutcn/megahit) assembler, the assemblies would still take 15m each on 2 cores, and they would take 30m with spades (1h if error-correction is performed).
-To save you some time, the metaSPAdes assemblies have been run beforehand, and the resulting assembly and assembly graph have been provided (`Plant_meta.fasta`, `Stool_meta.fasta`, `Plant_meta.gfa`, `Stool_meta.gfa`)
+To save you some time, the metaSPAdes assemblies have been run beforehand, and the resulting assembly and assembly graph have been provided (`Plant_meta.fasta`, `Stool_meta.fasta`, `Plant_meta.gfa`, `Stool_meta.gfa`).
 For your information, the commands used for running the assemblies can be found below:

 >```